 Except maybe for the first-morning ferry…

-Of course, it does – it’s the sunny blue Mexican Caribbean coast.
-Things could be worse.
+Of course, it does – it’s the sunny blue Mexican Caribbean coast!
+Things could definitely be worse.

-The good news is that this island has an almost constant beachy breeze, and chances to swim everywhere you look.
+The good news is that this island has an almost constant beachy breeze, and there are great places to swim everywhere you look.
 Even on hot days, there are also places you can cool off in the shade with a nice light wind.

 A shady nap in a beach-side traditional Mayan hammock, perhaps…